-A 55-year old man with a history of hypertension presents to the ED with vertigo (i.e., a sensation of movement) and vomiting for three hours since awakening.
-On examination, the patient has left-beating nystagmus (i.e., uncontrolled, rapid eye movements) that changes to slight right-beating when looking right, which goes undetected.
+A 55-year old man with a history of hypertension presents to a busy ED with vertigo (i.e., a sensation of movement) and vomiting for three hours since awakening.
+Of note, the ED has recently been focusing on improving throughput and reducing waiting times.
+On examination, the patient has left-beating nystagmus (i.e., uncontrolled, rapid eye movements) that changes to slight right beating when looking right, which goes undetected.
 These are subtle eye findings that are an indicator of stroke that go undetected by the clinician.
 The patient has difficulty walking but is able to ambulate.
 The neurological examination is otherwise normal.
-However, a Head Impulse Nystagmus Test of Skew (HINTS) examination - which would have helped detect this subtle finding - was not completed because the clinician had not been taught how to conduct this exam A non-contrast head CT is performed that demonstrates no acute stroke.
-The patient improves somewhat with oral meclizine which is used to help reduce vertigo symptoms.
+However, a Head Impulse Nystagmus Test of Skew (HINTS) examination-which would have helped detect this subtle finding-was not completed because the clinician had not been taught how to conduct this exam.
+A non-contrast head CT is performed that demonstrates no acute stroke.
+The patient improves somewhat with oral meclizine, which is used to help reduce vertigo symptoms.
 The family voices concern that the patient is having a lot of trouble with balance, which is dismissed by the team.
-The ED diagnosis is peripheral vertigo (i.e., labyrinthitis) which is a diagnostic error, and the patient is discharged on meclizine treatment and instructed to follow up with his primary care physician (PCP) in 2-3 days.
+The ED diagnosis is peripheral vertigo (i.e., labyrinthitis) which is a diagnostic error, and the patient is discharged on meclizine treatment and instructed to follow up with his primary care physician (PCP) in two to three days.
 The patient returns to the same hospital the next day and sees a different clinician in the ED.
 The patient receives the correct diagnosis of hemiplegia from a progressive brainstem stroke.
 The original diagnosing physician is never informed of the new, accurate diagnosis.